Asynchronous Task Execution with QgsTask

 QgsApplication.taskManager().addTask(task)

-3. Handling Results & UI Updates
+3. Handle Results and UI Updates

 python

-def update_progress_bar(percent: int, message: str):
+def update_progress_bar(percent: int, message: str) -> None:

-"""Main-thread slot for progress updates."""
+"""Main-thread slot for per-iteration progress updates.

 pass